 Soups: Clear bouillon, broth or consommé.
 Beverages: Tea, coffee, decaffeinated tea/coffee, Kool-Aid, Gatorade, clear carbonated beverages such as 7UP, Sprite or ginger ale.
 DO NOT put any milk or cream product in your tea or coffee.
-Apple, white grape juice, strained lemonade, limeade, orange drink, Crystal

-Juices: Light.
+Juices: Apple, white grape juice, strained lemonade, limeade, orange drink, Crystal Light.
 Any juice you can see through and has no pulp is acceptable.
 Dessert: Water ices, Italian ices, popsicles, JELL-O, hard candy.

-- At 12:00 PM, begin your preparation by taking 2 Bisacodyl tablets with water.
-Do not crush or chew the tablets.
-Do not take the Bisacodyl tablets within one hour of taking an antacid. - At 2:00 PM, take 2 Bisacodyl tablets with water.
-Do not crush or chew the tablets. - At 5:00 PM, begin to drink the TriLyte solution over the next two hours as instructed.
-Drink 8 ounces every 10-20 minutes for a total of eight 8 ounce glasses (2 liters, or 1/2 of the container).
+At 5:00 PM, begin to drink the TriLyte solution over the next two hours as instructed.
+Drink 8 ounces every 10-20 minutes for a total of twelve 8 ounce glasses (3 liters).
 Containers may or may not have markings at 1, 2 and 3 liters on the side of the TriLyte container.

-Save the Remaining 2 Liters of TriLyte Solution for Use in the AM
+Save the Remaining 1 Liters of TriLyte Solution for Use in the AM